Best Shoes for Kids with AFOs – Stop Buying Bigger Shoes to Accommodate the AFOs!

 If you fit your child’s AFOs in a pair of velcro shoes that I recommend it’s highly likely that you won’t have to use a velcro extender.
 However, if you already have a pair of shoes and the velcro straps are not going all the way across, you might have to add a velcro extender.

+You can ask your orthotist to add extenders to your kids’ shoes as your medical professional will do it free of charge.
 If you are having trouble getting an appointment with your orthotist you can always buy the velcro extender and do it yourself: Velcro Extender

 Best Shoes for Kids Who Wear AFOs – Watch Video!